mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This was compounded by a decreased need to undertake complex queries using multiple coding schema (next section).

-#### s2b Change of direction away from NVIVO and close thematic analysis
+#### s2b Change of direction away from close thematic analysis

-This process helped to get closer to the data and to :
+The process of initial clustering at s1 had helped to get closer to the data and to :

-  - start identify to  thematic analysis of the stages of design with other learning models like PBL
+- start identify to  thematic analysis of the stages of design with other learning models
 - to identify roles through repeated patterns of interactions, and contrast to Barron's work
-- to reflect on the thesis questions
+- to reflect and revise on the thesis questions

 The process also allowed for a re-evaluation fo the original plan for coding.